Sterling Heights Assembly

 The Sterling Heights Assembly Plant (abbrevriated SHAP), is a 5,000,000 sqft automotive manufacturing factory in Sterling Heights, Michigan currently operated by Stellantis North America.

 History

 The factory was opened by Chrysler under its Missile Division in 1953 to produce missiles.
 The nearby "Sterling Stamping" opened in 1965.
 The plant was operated by the US Army for a number of years and was purchased by Volkswagen of America in 1980.
-However, VW had entered a sales slump and never produced any vehicles at the plant.
+VW entered a sales slump and never produced any vehicles at the plant.
 In 1983, the plant was sold to Chrysler to produce the Dodge Shadow and Plymouth Sundance.